Flight MH17 shot down by Russian-built Buk missile, Dutch report says

 The report also seemed certain to strengthen calls within the airline industry for a review of how information is shared in conflict zones.

-The board found that Ukraine should have closed the airspace over the conflict zone, and that the 61 airlines that had continued flying there should have recognized the potential danger.
+The board found that Ukraine should have closed the airspace over the conflict zone, and that the 61 airlines that had continued flying there should have recognised the potential danger.

 It recommended international aviation rules be changed to force operators to be more transparent about their choice of routes.